farminf/pannellum-react/README.md

 import { Pannellum, PannellumVideo } from "pannellum-react";
 ```

+_Note: By using import Pannellum from "pannellum-react/es/elements/Pannellum" the video.js component will be skipped, which decreases the production build by more than 500kb._

 > **Note:** Currently only `equirectangular` type is supported! planning to do also `multires`

 > **Note:** `Tours` component currently is not supported but is WIP.